Grunion82/LeakyJeansOPE/GDD.md

 ## Gameplay Mechanics:
-* **Wetness:** will be gained by water pick-up and lost overtime by running/moving or by hazards
+* ### Wetness: will be gained by water pick-up and lost overtime by running/moving or by hazards

 * ### Movement/Controls:
 	Fairly simple controls player; can move left and right and be able to jump

+* ### Leaderboard:
+	Compare your score with other players; compete with others for the quickest wet jeans.

+* ### Achievements:
+	Achievements will be included to give an additional bonus challenge to the player.
+Examples include: finishing levels within a certain time, finishing levels with a certain amount of wetness, etc.

 * ### Pick-ups:
-  * Water: increases one's’ wetness
+  * **Water**: increases one's wetness by 25%.
+Being the one of the main mechanics of the game, it is important for the player to be able to regain any lost water throughout the level.

 * ### Hazards:
-  * Holes: death pits that have the player lose a substantial amount of wetness and be sent back a certain point
+  * **Holes:** death pits that have the player lose a substantial amount of wetness and be sent back a certain point
-  * Spikes: shred the jeans causing quicker loss of water
+  * **Spikes:** shred the jeans causing quicker loss of water
-  * Oil Spills: will take up a portion of the user’s wetness
+  * **Oil Spills:** will take up a portion of the user’s wetness

 ## Characters:
 * ### Player:
-  * Jeans
+  * **Jeans:** The player will control a pair of jeans named Gene-- a friendly pair of pants who loves water.
 * ### Enemies:
-  * Time
-  * Fan-Fan
+  * **Time:** The main ‘enemy’ of the game is not actually one you can see.
+Finish the level before time runs out, or Game Over.
+  * **Fan-Fan:** Roaming humanoid fans that will blow air towards the player when they are too close, drying them off and making them lose wetness.

 ## Environment:
 * ### Style: